 - A. It is prohibited to remove furniture that has been provided by Housing and Residence Life from a room or apartment, including outdoor storage closets.
 The Licensee is responsible for the care of, and is liable for any damage to, Housing and Residence Life furniture or equipment.
 Licensee understands that their student account will be charged for any damage, loss or necessary cleaning caused by Licensees or guests. - B. Housing and Residence Life furniture and equipment are not allowed to be taken onto the balcony or patio at any time. - C. Furniture may not block windows, doors or other pathways within the apartment or bedroom. - D. Closet doors or other furniture are not to be removed from the apartment or bedroom. - E. Furniture may not be stacked, assembled atop bricks, bookcases, or other structures not originally designed to support it. - F. No additional furniture or equipment is allowed in the apartment, bedroom, or on the balcony or patio.
-Additional furnishings are prohibited, including, but not limited to couches, loungers, loveseats, sofas, beds, tables, desks, papasan mattresses, chairs, game tables, dart boards, exercise equipment, large bookshelves, large entertainment centers, kitchen carts, etc. If requesting a bed for medical purposes, please submit a copy of your accommodation request from the Office for Students with Disabilities (OSD).
-Personal patio furniture must need the approval of the Residence Life Coordinator - G. Upon checkout, it is the Licensee's responsibility to remove their belongings.
-They may be charged for cleaning and labor to remove items left behind. - H. Residents or their guests are prohibited from placing furniture, equipment, appliances, or fixtures into the trash receptacles or bins located throughout the housing complex.
+Additional furnishings are prohibited, including, but not limited to couches, loungers, loveseats, sofas, beds, tables, desks, papasan mattresses, chairs, game tables, dart boards, exercise equipment, large bookshelves, large entertainment centers, kitchen carts, etc. - If requesting a bed for medical purposes, please submit a copy of your accommodation request from the Office for Students with Disabilities (OSD). - G. Apartments: Personal patio furniture must only be designated patio furniture, not furniture intended for indoor use.
+This includes but is not limited to couches, tables, chairs, lights, etc. Students found in violation are subject to student conduct and charges to repair or replace indoor furniture that's been damaged. - GEA residents are prohibited from storing items outside.
+GEA does not have personal patios thus the outside space should remain clear of chairs, grills, bikes, excessive plant stands and plants and other personal belongings.
+GEA residents may have a maximum of two outdoor plants per apartment. - H. Upon checkout, it is the Licensee's responsibility to remove their belongings.
+They may be charged for cleaning and labor to remove items left behind. - I. Residents or their guests are prohibited from placing furniture, equipment, appliances, or fixtures into the trash receptacles or bins located throughout the Housing complex.
 Residents are responsible for the appropriate removal and disposal of all personal items.
 A charge will be assessed to a resident's account for any item found in the trash receptacles or bins that was not properly disposed of and can be traced back to a specific resident.